Noob3rror/basic_programming/c/files.md

     }
     ```
 - Internal Functions
-    - Functions that only exist within this `.c` file (aka compilation unit).
+    - Functions that only exist within this `.c` file.
     - These functions are inaccessible outside of the file they are defined in.
     - Often marked `static` but not required.
     ```c